tmpfs/mdp/README.md

         "library.md"
       ]
     },
-    "## Hook",
+    {
-    "Using a git hook is a good idea to ensure your README is up to date, here is the hook from this repository:", {
+      "title": "Hook",
-      "inc": "../../.git/hooks/pre-commit",
+      "text": "Keep your README up to date with a git hook, this is the hook from this repository:", "inc": "../../.git/hooks/pre-commit",
       "type": "code",
       "language": "bash"
     },
-    "You are more likely to have `mdp` in your path so you could use something like:", {
+    {
-      "inc": "git-hook.sh",
+      "text": "If you have `mdp` in your path you could use:", "inc": "git-hook.sh",
       "type": "code",
       "language": "bash"